What are blend and extend contracts? Could your business save money by switching?

 • Extended contract - Blend and extend contracts usually run for 12 or 24 months on top of however long you have left on your current contract.
 You’ll be locked into this contract for this set period.

-Blend and extend contracts aren’t a new thing.
-But they are complex products, which is why they’re rarely offered by suppliers.
-But thousands of businesses that signed up for fixed gas and electricity contracts during the height of the energy price crisis have seen their bills soar since government support was reduced in April.
+Blend and extend contracts are nothing new, but they are rarely offered - largely because they're a very complex product.
+But thousands of businesses that signed up for fixed gas and electricity contracts during the height of the energy price crisis saw their bills soar when government support was reduced.

-Figures from the Federation of Small Businesses estimate that this could force up to 370,000 small businesses to downsize, restructure, or even close for good.
+Figures from the Federation of Small Businesses estimated that soaring energy prices could force up to 370,000 small businesses to downsize, restructure, or even close for good.

 To recap, the Energy Bill Relief Scheme ran from October 2022 to March 2023 and gave customers a discount of between 20p and 40p on their unit rates.
 This scheme was replaced by the Energy Bills Discount Scheme in April 2023, when discounts were cut to between 1p and 2p per kWh.

-Since then, customers who signed fixed-rate deals towards the end of last year have seen a significant increase in their bills – all while market prices are falling.
+But customers who signed fixed-rate deals towards the end of 2022 saw a significant increase in their bills – all while market prices were falling.

-And because of the way business energy is bought and sold, along with the way contracts are set up, there’s no option to take advantage of lower rates by ending your current contract early.
-Remember, unlike domestic energy contracts, business energy contracts can’t be terminated.
+And because of the way business energy is bought and sold, along with how contracts are set up, business owners had no way of taking advantage of lower rates by ending their current contracts early.
+Remember, unlike domestic energy contracts, business energy contracts can’t usually be terminated.
 This means you’re locked into the contract until it reaches its end date.

-Bionic has been working with suppliers and the government to come to an arrangement that can help businesses in this situation.
-Blend and extend is being seen as a compromise option as it lengthens the overall contract to cut the rates that businesses are paying.
+Bionic worked on an arrangement with suppliers and the government to help businesses in this situation.
+Blend and extend was a compromise option that lengthened the overall contract (good for suppliers) to cut the rates that businesses were paying (good for customers).

-This could benefit many businesses but won’t be the right option for all.
-When working out whether a blend and extend contract is right for you, consider your current needs and circumstances alongside any other options that are available.
+This type of contract can benefit many businesses but won’t be the right option for all.
+When working out whether a blend and extend contract is right for you, consider your current needs and circumstances alongside any other available options.

 For instance, what if you could lock in rates that are cheaper than those offered by your supplier’s blend and extend contract?